tom-seddon/beeb/bin/README.md

 Specify file order in the same way as `ssd_create.py`.

+# adf_extract

+Extract an ADFS disk image to .inf files.

+The directory structure of the ADFS disk will be reproduced.
+PC folders will be created corresponding to each ADFS directory, with data/.inf files created in each PC folder corresponding to the ADFS files.

+The .inf format isn't ADFS-minded, so note that the conversion process may be lossy.
+ADFS file names will be stored in the .inf files, so they can always be reconstructed, but there is no similar mechanism for ADFS directory names, which may become lost if they use chars not supported by modern PC filing systems.

 # png2bbc

 Create a BBC bitmap screen memory image from a .png file.